 - Math for Social Sciences

-My research is on the onset, duration, and termination of international and civil conflict.
-My research can be found in the American Political Science Review, the American Journal of Political Science, and the Journal of Politics.
-Several of these articles develop and test models of bargaining between actors such as states and rebel groups.
-I have also collaborated on laboratory experiments that leverage behavioral economics approaches to tests some of the comparative statics from bargaining models of political conflict.
+I conduct research on international and civil conflict, including its onset, duration, and termination.
+My work has been published in journals such as the American Political Science Review, the American Journal of Political Science, and the Journal of Politics.
+My research develops and tests various bargaining models between actors, including states and rebel groups.
+Additionally, I have worked with others on laboratory experiments that utilize behavioral economics approaches to further examine the comparative statics from bargaining models of political conflict.